Kansas Republican Party: Republicans vs Populists (1890–1898)

 The political movement called "populism", represented by the People's Party, exploded onto the Kansas political scene in the 1890s.
 Its primary base were farmers suffering from a combination of bad weather and an economic depression.
 It took the form of radical agrarianism hostile to banks, railroads, established interests and political parties.
 Its general political agenda called for a pro-debtor fiscal policy; the abolition of national banks; a graduated income tax; political reform through the direct election of Senators and civil service reform; and regulation of monopoly pricing through Government control of all railroads, telegraphs, and telephones.

 In the late 1880s, a national farmers advocacy organization, the Farmers Alliance, grew in influence holding large national conventions.
 In 1890, through the clever and deft political maneuvering of political operatives, many from Kansas, the Farmer's Alliance became the People's or Populist Party, an organization dedicated to electing its members to office.
 In the 1890s the Populist movement was extremely successful in Kansas, but its inability to organize for effective legislative action doomed it to failure.
 The Republican Party responded by effectively countering the People's Party, the organization formed to channel the populist movement.
-Republicans split the populists on wedge issues such as prohibition and woman's suffrage, questioned the competence of populists to hold elected office, relied on the depth ansd tradition of Republican support among leading citizens; organized the grassroots level through Commercial and Republican Clubs, and partially adopted an agenda that addressed issues raised by the Populists.
+Republicans split the populists on wedge issues such as prohibition and woman's suffrage, questioned the competence of populists to hold elected office, relied on the depth and tradition of Republican support among leading citizens; organized the grassroots level through Commercial and Republican Clubs, and partially adopted an agenda that addressed issues raised by the Populists.
 The result was wide swings in political control between the Populists who partially prevailed in 1890 and 1892; and controlled all state government in 1896 and the Republicans who regained control in 1894 and then permanently defeated the Populists in 1898 and 1900.